ErkanUK/EAJsonModelImporter/README.md

 # EA JSON/YAML Model Importer

-EA JSON/YAML Model Importer is a 64-bit add-in for Sparx Enterprise Architect 17.
+Sparx Enterprise Architect JSON/YAML Model Importer is a 64-bit add-in for Sparx Enterprise Architect 17.
 It converts JSON data, JSON Schema, YAML data, and YAML-based JSON Schema into an editable UML class model.

 The importer creates native EA packages, classes, attributes, enumerations, associations, generalizations, multiplicities, notes, and a class diagram.
 The result can be edited using normal Enterprise Architect modelling tools.